Brazilians in Japan

 There is a significant community of Brazilians in Japan, consisting largely but not exclusively of Brazilians of Japanese descent.
-Brazilians with Japanese descent are known as Nikkei Brazilians.
+Brazilians with Japanese descent are commonly known as Nikkei Brazilians or Brazilian Japanese people (brasilo-japoneses, ブラジル系日本人, burajiru kei nihonjin).
 They constitute the largest number of native Portuguese speakers in Asia, greater than those of formerly Portuguese East Timor, Macao and Goa combined.
 Likewise, Brazil maintains its status as home to the largest Japanese community outside Japan.

 Migration history

 During the 1980s, the Japanese economic situation improved and achieved stability.
-Many Japanese Brazilians went to Japan as contract workers due to economic and political problems in Brazil and they were termed "Dekasegi".
-Working visas were offered to Brazilian Dekasegi in 1990, encouraging more immigration from Brazil.
+Many Japanese Brazilians, mainly Japanese citizenship holding first and second generation, went to Japan as contract workers due to economic problems in Brazil.
+They were termed "Dekasegi".

 In 1990, the Japanese government authorized the legal entry through visas of Japanese and their descendants until the third generation in Japan.
 At that time, Japan was receiving a large number of illegal immigrants from Pakistan, Bangladesh, China and Thailand.
 The legislation of 1990 was intended to select immigrants who entered Japan, giving a clear preference for Japanese descendants from South America, especially Brazil.
 These people were lured to Japan to work in areas that the Japanese refused (the so-called "three K": Kitsui, Kitanai and Kiken – dirty, dangerous and demeaning).
 Many Japanese Brazilians began to immigrate.
 The influx of Japanese descendants from Brazil to Japan was and continues to be large.
 By 1998, there were 222,217 Brazilians in Japan, making up 81% of all Latin Americans there (with most of the remainder being Japanese Peruvians and Japanese Argentines).

 Because of their Japanese ancestry, the Japanese Government believed that Brazilians would be more easily integrated into Japanese society.
 In fact, this easy integration did not happen, since Japanese Brazilians and their children born in Japan are treated as foreigners by native Japanese.
 Even people who were born in Japan and immigrated at an early age to Brazil and then returned to Japan are treated as foreigners.
 Despite the fact that most Brazilians in Japan look Japanese and have a recent Japanese background, they do not "act Japanese" and have a Brazilian identity, and in many if not most cases speak Portuguese as their first or only language.
 This apparent contradiction between being and seeming causes conflicts of adaptation for the migrants and their acceptance by the natives.
 (There have been comparable problems in Germany with Russians of ethnic German descent, showing that this phenomenon is not necessarily unique to Japan.)

 In April 2009, due to the financial crisis, the Japanese government introduced a new program that would incentivize Brazilian and other Latin American immigrants to return home with a stipend of $3000 for airfare and $2000 for each dependent.
 Those who participate must agree not to pursue employment in Japan in the future.

-As of June 2022, there were 207,081 Brazilian nationals in Japan, of whom 113,521 were permanent residents.
+As of December 2024, there were 211,907 Brazilian nationals in Japan, of whom 116,818 were permanent residents.